jawj/web-scraping-for-researchers/README.md

 ## Feedback

 I hope you find this technique useful.
 Please do get in touch with any feedback, or submit an issue or pull request.

+Regarding intellectual property, the [example JavaScript code](scraping-example-v2.js) is [MIT licenced](https://opensource.org/licenses/MIT).
+All rights in this tutoral text are reserved by [the author](http://sussex.ac.uk/economics/gmackerron) (do contact me if you have some use in mind).